How we ended up visiting Dingle, Ireland and learning so much about this area is sort of a funny story....

 Rather than giving you itinerary suggestions, we’re going to list a lot of options and you can mix and match whatever activities most strike your fancy.

-If you have any questions about planning your trip, don’t hesitate to reach out in the comments and we’ll get back to you ASAP.
+If you have any questions about planning your trip, don’t hesitate to reach out in the comments.

 Alright, let’s get going!